 Protecting Your Home From Windstorm Damage

-With Hurricane Irma headed toward the Southeast this weekend, the National Weather Service cautioned that the storm’s powerful winds are strong enough to uproot trees, bring down power lines, rip off roofs and exterior walls of homes, and push vehicles off roads.
-If you own a home in an area susceptible to Irma, it’s important to take as many preventative steps as possible to help protect your family, home, and property.
+Hurricanes and other storms often have powerful winds that are strong enough to uproot trees, bring down power lines, rip off roofs and exterior walls of homes, and push vehicles off roads.
+In the event of an approaching hurricane or strong storm, it’s important to take as many preventative steps as possible to help protect your family, home, and property.

 Before a Storm: